fChristenson/My-life-as-a-programmer/README.md

 > I'm a programmer and I want to quit programming, what should I do?

-> I’ve lost motivation after Freecodecamp.
-What should I do?
-I've done all of the required lessons in FreeCodeCamp, and after I arrived the seventh bonfire challenge I couldn't get past it.
-I've been trying for 3 days.
-I don't want to search on Google.

 > I'm losing motivation in a project I am a part of, and it is becoming more difficult to continue working on this project, and I feel like I'm not contributing to the highest extent that I can.
 Does this make me a bad developer?

 > I'm 34 and I have only 20k in my savings.
 I'm a software engineer with a well paid job and not sure if I'm doing things correctly.
 What is some advice?

 > I started a software development job that is too advanced for my experience.
 What should I do?

-> I'm interested in being a computer programmer.
-I have a few questions though.
-Does it take over your life?
-Is it mentally exhausting to the point where you can't be bothered to do anything after work?

 > I am a Software Development Director for a small software firm.
 Any tips on how to move to next level quickly?